DRIVING TIPS FOR SWITZERLAND

 In Switzerland, you will need a toll sticker for the motorways.
 Though the most scenic roads in Switzerland are actually off the motorways, you usually land up driving on them at some point.
 I suggest getting a sticker, especially if you road

-- It costs about 40 Swiss francs and lasts from December to 31.
+It vignette/toll sticker is about 40 Swiss francs and lasts from 1st December to the 31.
 January the following year (so, it is actually good for 14 months).
-If you rent a car, it will most likely already have a sticker.
-You can buy one for your car at gas stations, online, or at the border.
+You can buy one for your car at gas stations, online, or at the border and I have always been able to pay by credit card.

 GAS / PETROL STATIONS AND PRICES IN SWITZERLAND

-Most gas stations have staff.
-However, you pump your own gas and then go and pay at the cashier (cash or card, ask about credit card acceptance beforehand).
 Sometimes there is no staff and you have to pay at the machine – pay the amount you want and then you can refill.
 Those gas stations tend to be minimally cheaper.

 Oh, petrol in Switzerland is quite expensive, and prices vary greatly.
 The rates are some of the highest in Europe, though.
-Diesel is more expensive than petrol here.

 PARKING IN SWITZERLAND